My shopping cart

 At Fine Linen and Bath, we've made a mission of helping our clients put together the beds of their dreams.
 Your bed is your oasis, and your fine bed linen should reflect your personal taste, style, and sense of comfort.
 With so many stunning options on offer, our luxury linen brands are sure to capture your imagination.
 You may choose the peaceful vibe and airy brightness of classic fine white linens; dive deep into bold colors, patterns, and textures; or opt to combine styles for a look uniquely your own.

-As you begin, take a moment to review these helpful guidelines.
-From the bottom up, we break down bedding essentials and offer recommendations to help you start the process.
-These are only suggestions...please feel free to call us at any time to get more information, specific guidance, and complimentary swatch samples.
+So, what linens do you need for your bed?
+Whatever size bed you have -- a king bed, a queen bed, full size or even a twin XL -- you'll find answers below.
+From the bottom up, we break down luxury bedding essentials and offer recommendations to stock your linen closet with everything you need for luxury and comfort.
+These are only suggestions...please feel free to call Fine Linen and Bath at any time to get more information, specific guidance, and complimentary swatch samples.

 Percale is a crisp, cool and luxurious textile.
 Percale bedding is high-quality, closely woven percale is light and breathable with a fresh feel.
 It's ideal for summertime sleeping and can also be used year-round by people who like to sleep "cool."
 High-thread-count percale is cozy and durable.

 Percale Bedding Pros: Most durable, light, cool, and crisp.
 White sheets made of percale give a 5-star hotel bedding feel.

 Percale Bedding Cons: Wrinkles*.
 Luxury percale sheets look best when they are pressed.
 It's also a crisp fabric; some people don't like their "crunchy" sound.

 *Putting percale sheets on the bed right out of the dryer helps minimize wrinkles.
 Iron the pillowcases, since those will show.